IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 It is important to know that data can only be published using sensors.
 The cloud supports two types of sensors by
 default: temperature (`temperature.v1.0`) and humidity (`humidity.v1.0`).
 You may create other types by going to the account details ![account details](../images/cloud-account-details.png) page; then, clicking on the 'Catalog' tab;
 and then finally, clicking on the 'Add a New Catalog Item' button.
-These need to specified as the second-last path element in the `name` field of the specification.
+These need to be specified as the second-last path element in the `name` field of the specification.
 The last path element is the friendly name of the sensor, e.g.
  `garage_sensor`.
 As soon as the service is started, the sensor `garage_sensor` is registered with the cloud and data can be published as necessary.